 Convention Meaning Example Bold Bold typeface indicates terms that are defined in the text or terms that appear in a glossary, or both.
 When you specify this clause, you create an index-organized table .
-Italics Italic typeface indicates book titles or emphasis.
-Oracle9i Database Concepts Ensure that the recovery catalog and target database do not reside on the same disk. monospace elem (fixed-width) elem font data key pack syst obje Uppercase monospace typeface indicates elements supplied by the system.
-Such elements include parameters, privileges, datatypes, RMAN keywords, SQL keywords, SQLPlus or utility commands, packages and methods, as well as system-supplied column names, database objects and structures, usernames, and roles.
-You can specify this clause only for a NUMBER column.
+Italic typeface indicates book titles or emphasis.
+Oracle9i Database Concepts Ensure that the recovery catalog and target database do not reside on the same disk. monospaceelements supplied by the system.(fixed-width)elements include parameters, priv datatypes, RMAN keywords, SQL keywords, SQLPlus or utility com packages and methods, as well as system-supplied column names, com Uppercase monospace typeface indicates elements supplied by the system.
+Such You can specify this clause only for a NUMBER column. elements include parameters, privileges, datatypes, RMAN keywords, SQL keywords, SQLPlus or utility commands, packages and methods, as well as system-supplied column names, database objects and structures, usernames, and roles.
 You can back up the database by using the BACKUP command.
 Query the TABLE_NAME column in the USER TABLES data dictionary view.
 Use the DBMS_STATS.GENERATE_STATS procedure.

-Convention Meaning Example lowercase monospace (fixed-width) font ce executables, filenames, directory names, Enter sqlplus to open SQLPlus.
+Convention Meaning Example lowercase monospace (fixed-width) font Lowercase monospace typeface indicates executables, filenames, directory names, and sample user-supplied elements.
+Such elements include computer and database names, net service names, and connect identifiers, as well as user-supplied database objects and structures, column names, packages and classes, usernames and roles, program units, and parameter values.
+Note: Some programmatic elements use a mixture of UPPERCASE and lowercase.
+Enter these elements as shown.
+Enter sqlplus to open SQLPlus.
 The password is specified in the orapwd file.
 Back up the datafiles and control files in the /disk1/oracle/dbs directory.
 The department_id, department_name, and location_id columns are in the hr.departments table.
 Set the QUERY_REWRITE_ENABLED initialization parameter to true.
-Connect as one user.
-The JReputil class implements these methods. lowercase italic monospace (fixed-width) font Lowercase italic monospace font represents placeholders or variables.
-You can specify the parallel_clause.
+Connect as oe user.
+The JRepUtil class implements these methods. lowercase italic monospace (fixed-width) font Lowercase italic monospace font represents placeholders or variables.
+You can specify the parallel_clause .
 Run Uold_release.SQL where old release refers to the release you installed prior to upgrading.